silnrsi/pysilfont/README.md

 ### Full install

-First clone this repository or download the files from this [github URL](https://github.com/silnrsi/pysilfont).
-To isolate change from your system python we will use a virtual environment.
+First clone this repository or download the files from this [https://github.com/silnrsi/pysilfont](https://github.com/silnrsi/pysilfont).
+To better isolate changes from your system python we will use a virtual environment.
-Then navigate to the resulting pysilfont directory and run:
+Then navigate to the newly created pysilfont directory and run:
 ```
 sudo apt install python3-pip python3-venv python3-wheel python3-setuptools
 python3 -m venv venv